AlexGKim/TFPV/README.md

 - Use standard cmdstan to compile the STAN code.
 From cmdstan/ "make TFPV/cluster" for example.
 You will find a new executable TFPV/cluster.
 Personally I immediately rename it to include the dispersion case.
 So I have files "cluster311", "cluster411", "coma411", "coma311"
 - At the top of cluster.stan, coma.stan are commented out command line commands I used to run the fit.
 Run them and hope for the best.
 Note it puts the output into a directory "output" you have to create.
 - STAN provides two useful tools to check the result.
 The first checks for the convergence. from TFPV  "../bin/diagnose output/cluster_311_?.csv" for example.
 The second shows statistics on the posterior "../bin/stansummary output/cluster_311_?.csv"
+- Plots for both cluster and coma runs are made using methods in plot_iron.py